How do I apply for financial aid from the Graduate Institute?

-- If you are a current student, apply for financial aid between 1st April and 30 May.
-This applies to both renewals and new applications
+- If you are a current student holding a scholarship or a continuing PhD student, apply for financial aid between 1st April and 30 May.

-What is emergency aid and who is eligible for this type of aid?
+What is emergency/special aid and who is eligible for this type of aid?

 Emergency aid is available to all currently enrolled students who have encountered an unexpected hardship and need punctual financial help.
 First year students are considered only in exceptional circumstances.
 More information on this page.